Large Energy Users

-The Large Energy Users Pilot is designed to promote self-investment in energy efficiency and combined heat and power projects with incentives up to $1 million for eligible projects in the state's largest commercial and industrial facilities.
+The Large Energy Users Program is designed to promote self-investment in energy efficiency and combined heat and power projects with incentives up to $4 million for eligible projects in the state's largest commercial and industrial facilities.

 Eligibility and Pre-Qualification

-- To qualify, eligible entities must have contributed a minimum of $300,000 into New Jersey’s Clean Energy Program fund in calendar year 2011 (aggregate of all buildings/sites).
+- To qualify, eligible entities must have contributed a minimum of $200,000 into New Jersey’s Clean Energy Program fund in fiscal year 2016 defined from July 1, 2015 through June 30, 2016 (aggregate of all buildings/sites).

-- In order to be considered for incentives, the average billed peak demand of all facilities submitted in the Draft Energy Efficiency Plan (DEEP)/Final Energy Efficiency Plan (FEEP) must meet or exceed 400kW and/or 4,000 DTh.
+- In order to be considered for incentives, the average billed peak demand of all facilities submitted in the Draft Energy Efficiency Plan (DEEP) or Final Energy Efficiency Plan (FEEP) must meet or exceed 400 kW and/or 4,000 DTh.

 - Example: Entity submits DEEP/FEEP for two buildings.
 Building one has an annual billed peak demand of 200 kW, building two has an annual billed peak demand of 600kW.
 Per the above guideline, both buildings would be considered for incentives as the average of the two is equal to 400kW.